LS-category and topological complexity of real torus manifolds and Dold manifolds of real torus type: LS-category and topological complexity of Dold manifolds of real torus type

 In particular, if $n=2^s$, then \end{theorem} \begin{proof} This follows from \Cref{thm: tcmpchi}, \Cref{lower_upper_bound_symm_tc} and Remark \ref{cup_length_zcl}. \end{proof}

 \begin{theorem} Let $M^n(P,\lambda)$ be a real torus manifold satisfying the hypotheses in \Cref{thm: tcmpchi}.
 Then,

-In particular, if $n=2^{s}$ and $p_1=2^{t}$, then $2^{s+1} + 2^{t+1} \leq\TC^S(M^n(P,\lambda))\leq 2^{s+1}+2^{t+1}+1.$ \end{theorem} \begin{proof} This follows from \Cref{thm: tcmpchi}, \Cref{lower_upper_bound_symm_tc} and Remark \ref{cup_length_zcl}. \end{proof}
+In particular, if $n=2^{s}$ and $p_1=2^{t}$, then \end{theorem} \begin{proof} This follows from \Cref{thm: tcmpchi}, \Cref{lower_upper_bound_symm_tc} and Remark \ref{cup_length_zcl}. \end{proof}

-{\bf Acknowledgement.} The authors would like to thank Bikramaditya Naskar and Subhankar Sau for some helpful discussion.
-Koushik Brahma thanks the Indian Statistical Institute Kolkata and Chennai Mathematical Institute for financial support.
+{\bf Acknowledgement.} The authors would like to thank Bikramaditya Naskar and Subhankar Sau for the helpful discussion.
+Koushik Brahma thanks the Indian Statistical Institute Kolkata and Chennai Mathematical Institute for their financial support.
 Navnath Daundkar thanks NBHM for the support through the grant 0204/10/(16)/2023/R\&D-II/2789.
+The third author thanks SERB (Now ANRF) India for the CRG Grant (CRG/2023/000239).